 - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original investigation and its expedited first five-year review, the Commission found two Domestic Like Products consisting of certain folding metal chairs and certain folding metal tables, which, considered together, were coextensive with Commerce's scope. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and its expedited first five-year review, the Commission defined the Domestic Industry for folding metal chairs to include all producers of folding metal chairs in the United States, and the Domestic Industry for certain folding metal tables to include all producers of certain folding metal tables in the United States. - (5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
+In its original determination and its expedited first five-year review determination, the Commission defined the Domestic Like Product as crepe paper, coextensive with Commerce's scope. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determination and its expedited first five-year review determination, the Commission defined the Domestic Industry as all domestic producers (whether integrated or converters) of crepe paper.

+(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.

-Participation in the review and public service list.
-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the review as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
-The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the review.
+Participation in the proceeding and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
+The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the proceeding.

-Former Commission employees who are seeking to appear in Commission five-year reviews are advised that they may appear in a review even if they participated personally and substantially in the corresponding underlying original investigation.
-The Commission's designated agency ethics official has advised that a five-year review is not considered the "same particular matter" as the corresponding underlying original investigation for purposes of 18 U.S.C.
-207, the post employment statute for Federal employees, and Commission rule 201.15(b) (19 CFR 201.15(b)), 73 FR 24609 (May 5, 2008).
-This advice was developed in consultation with the Office of Government Ethics.
-Consequently, former employees are not required to seek Commission approval to appear in a review under Commission rule 19 CFR 201.15, even if the corresponding underlying original investigation was pending when they were Commission employees.
-For further ethics advice on this matter, contact Carol McCue Verratti, Deputy Agency Ethics Official, at 202-205- 3088.
+Former Commission employees who are seeking to appear in Commission five-year reviews are advised that they may appear in a review even if they participated personally and substantially in the corresponding underlying original investigation or an earlier review of the same underlying investigation.
+The Commission's designated agency ethics official has advised that a five-year review is not the same particular matter as the underlying original investigation, and a five-year review is not the same particular matter as an earlier review of the same underlying investigation for purposes of 18 U.S.C.
+207, the post employment statute for Federal employees, and Commission rule 201.15(b) (19 CFR 201.15(b)), 79 FR 3246 (Jan.
+17, 2014), 73 FR 24609 (May 5, 2008).
+Consequently, former employees are not required to seek Commission approval to appear in a review under Commission rule 19 CFR 201.15, even if the corresponding underlying original investigation or an earlier review of the same underlying investigation was pending when they were Commission employees.
+For further ethics advice on this matter, contact Carol McCue Verratti, Deputy Agency Ethics Official, at 202-205-3088.

-Limited disclosure of business proprietary information (BPI) under an administrative protective order (APO) and APO service list.
-Pursuant to section 207.7(a) of the Commission's rules, the Secretary will make BPI submitted in this review available to authorized applicants under the APO issued in the review, provided that the application is made no later than 21 days after publication of this notice in the Federal Register.
+Limited disclosure of business proprietary information (BPI) under an administrative protective order (APO) and APO service list.-Pursuant to section 207.7(a) of the Commission's rules, the Secretary will make BPI submitted in this proceeding available to authorized applicants under the APO issued in the proceeding, provided that the application is made no later than 21 days after publication of this notice in the Federal Register.
 Authorized applicants must represent interested parties, as defined in 19 U.S.C.
-1677(9), who are parties to the review.
-A separate service list will be maintained by the Secretary for those parties authorized to receive BPI under the
+1677(9),